-Individuals responsible for making decisions concerning hospitality expenditures should exercise prudent judgement and reference this policy, FIN-ACC-50, for guidance and examples about appropriate expenditures.
+Individuals responsible for making decisions concerning hospitality expenditures should exercise prudent judgment and reference this policy, FIN-ACC-50, for guidance and examples about appropriate expenditures.

-Examples of appropriate hospitality expenditures include those related to following activities and purposes:
+Examples of appropriate hospitality expenditures include those related to the following activities and purposes:

 - Meals or refreshments served during business meetings

 - Meals for visitors, guests, donors, prospective employees, or students

 - Meals and refreshments for employees where no bona fide business expense purpose is present

 - Meals and refreshments for the entertainment of local, state, or federal government officials